Frequently Asked Questions

 Are they heavy?
 Or fragile?

-Not in the way that fired ceramic/porcelain or baked polymer clay would be.
+No, not like fired ceramic/porcelain or baked polymer clay would be.
 They are very lightweight; when I encourage couples at bridal expos to handle my bouquets, they're always surprised at how light they are compared to real flowers!
 The clay has a lot of fiber in it, so instead of drying hard and rigid, they tend to have a little "give" to them that keeps them from being as fragile.
 They shouldn't be treated too roughly, but are more resilient to handling and use (especially in the course of a busy wedding day) than real flowers or ceramic would be.
 Let's put it this way: at our wedding, we launched our toss bouquet with a catapult!

 What are some other benefits?

-- A lasting keepsake, gift, or heirloom with no extra preservation or drying needed.
+- A lasting keepsake, gift, or heirloom with no extra preservation or drying needed

 - Never out of season, and fully customizable!